 Scholarships Available

-Applications Are Currently OPEN - Click Here to Apply
+Transfer Students Scholarship Applications are OPEN NOW! - Click Here to Apply

-To apply, click the link above and it will take you the UTC Application Portal.
-You will use the same email address and password as you used to complete your admissions application to UTC.
-Once logged in, select the blue button that says "Other Applications" and you will see the option to select “CECS Scholarship” from that drop down.
+The above link takes you to the UTC Application Portal.
+Use the same email address and password as you used to complete your admissions application to UTC.
+Once logged in, select the blue button that says "Other Applications" and you will see the option to select “CECS Scholarship” from the drop down menu.
+There is an additional application fee for scholarships.

 How do I request my transcript?